gunapriya07/APOCALYPSE-CA-2/README.md

 # INSPIRED  GAME FROM:

-NANDINI, from the google. she did
+NANDINI, from the google. i just take the logic of the game from her game

 # OUTPUT